Meet The Elders

 Also known as Lloyd Pritchard, is a two-spirited person who is an adopted Métis and has been a Pipe Carrier since 1999.
 He has led Sweat Lodge Ceremonies regularly.
 In 2001 Lloyd started to dance the Naraya and continues this annually.

-Red Thunder Eagle Man, also known as Dylan Richards, is a Potawatomi Métis person who discovered the tribes of his ancestors many years after he began walking the Good Red Road.
-Working as a spiritual guide since 1998, Dylan has sat at the side of many different elders with many mixed traditions.
-It is in this braided river of traditions that Dylan has become a pipe carrier and lodge keeper for Two Spirt friends and allies 90 minutes north of Edmonton (in the Athabasca area).
-Dylan believes he has been called to guide people through the path of ordeal and rites of passage that are specific to each individual's need and life.
+Red Thunder Eagle, or Shkupkujigwe', is a Two-Spirit Potawatomi (niizh manidoowag or m'netokwe) who discovered the teachings of the drum and his elders (mishomis) many years after beginning to walk the Good Red Road.
+Working as a teacher and storyteller since 1998, he has sat at the side of many different elders from many mixed traditions.
+It is in this braided river of traditions that he has become a pipe carrier and lodge keeper for Two Spirt friends and allies 90 minutes north of Edmonton (in the Athabasca area).

 Dancing Red Cedar Man